 top of page

-HUD 203k write-ups -- As one of our most popular services, these appointments tend to fill up fast.
-If hired to perform as a 203k consultant, you will be provided with a detailed feasibility study, and a 203k write-up for your bank.
-The consultant will also work with your identified contractors during the bidding process to help secure the best possible solution for your construction renovation project.
+HUD 203k Write-Ups: As one of our most in-demand services, these appointments book quickly.
+When hired as a 203k consultant, we provide a comprehensive feasibility study and a detailed 203k write-up for your bank.
+Additionally, the consultant collaborates with your chosen contractors during the bidding process to help you secure the most effective and tailored solution for your construction renovation project.

 bottom of page